-Johnson & Johnson CEO testified Baby Powder was safe 13 days before FDA bombshell
+Johnson & Johnson CEO testified baby powder was safe 13 days before FDA bombshell

 In a brief conference call Friday with analysts and journalists, J&J officials called the FDA test results “extremely unusual,” and suggested the sample may have been contaminated by an outside source or come from a counterfeit bottle.

-A few hours later, the FDA shot back with a defense of its laboratory analysis, saying it wasn’t aware of “any records pointing to counterfeit Johnson’s Baby Powder in the U.S. market.”
+A few hours later, the FDA shot back with a defence of its laboratory analysis, saying it wasn’t aware of “any records pointing to counterfeit Johnson’s baby powder in the US market”.

 The FDA declined to provide further comment for this article.